Union Creek in Winter

 with our taxes, loved while our loved ones

-voted for hatred, protected as they’ve been
+what’s coming to me, protected as they’ve been

 by their skin white as this very snow draped